SpinalHDL/SpinalDoc/spinal/core/assignements.md

 ## Width checking

-Spinal check that bitcount of left and right assignment side match.
+SpinalHDL check that bitcount of left and right assignment side match.
 There is multiple ways to adapt the width of a given BitVector (Bits, UInt, SInt) :

 | Resizing ways | Description|
 | ------- | ---- |